dmx-systems/dmx-documentation/docs/installation.rst

 There are 2 DMX installation types:

-- *local* -- DMX client and server run on *same* machine.
+- *local* -- DMX Server and DMX Webclient run on *same* machine.
 Single-user.
-- *networked* -- DMX clients and server run on *different* machines.
+- *networked* -- DMX Server and DMX Webclients run on *different* machines.
 Multi-user.

 A default DMX installation is a *local* installation.